fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-6. The PosDealer enters the DATEV MeinFiskal login data in the login dialog, i.e., the same e-mail address as in the fiskaltrust.Portal and the previously changed password.
-He confirms the connection between fiskaltrust and DATEV MeinFiskal.
+6. You enter the _DATEV MeinFiskal_ login data in the login dialog, i.e., the same E-Mail address as in the fiskaltrust.Portal and the previously changed password.
+Confirm the connection between fiskaltrust and DATEV MeinFiskal.
 With this step, the fiskaltrust and Datev MeinFiskal accounts are connected.

   <details>
   <summary>Screenshot DATEV login / connect accounts</summary>